-The HEA has about a dozen different sections, as well as local organisations set up in almost every county with presentations, discussions and conferences held on a regular basis.
+The HEA has more than twenty-five different sections, as well as local organisations set up in almost every county with presentations, discussions and conferences held on a regular basis.
 The most important event organised by the HEA is the Itinerant Conference of Hungarian Economists which takes place at a different location every year.
-In September 2015 the Itinerant Conference of the HEA was organised for the 53rd time in Miskolc.
+In September 2021 the Itinerant Conference of the HEA will be organised for the 59nd time in Szeged.
 At the same time, the National Conference of Young Economists organised by the HEA Youth Committee every spring is another outstanding event.
-The Association is open towards the internet as well: its interactive online-television public policy discussion series called ‘We Need to Talk!’ was launched in the autumn of 2009 via the website www.beszelgetnikell.hu.
+The Association is open towards the internet as well: its online evenst are streamed via YouTube and can be heard on its podcast channel.

 Our members with a HEA Membership Card bearing the EDC logo are entitled to significant purchase discounts at more than one thousand stores and service provides across the country.
 Detailed information on discounts is available at our website under the HEA Card menu.